frikkfossdal/Vespidae/developLog/README.md

 operation solver does not handle zpinning in a good way.
 Rethink z-height ifelse in code.
 Right now it compares first z-height of each path.
 Should compare last z-height to first z-height as it is iterating. **I added this in code but did not have time to verify / check if it is working.**

 ![z-pinning problem.
 Should generate moves between each pin](./img/zPin_solver_problem.png)

+# 2302_2022

+I need to think more about patterning.
+Ideally it should be possible to pattern VespActions.
+Either this can be done on curve-level, like using the array shelf tools in Grasshopper on the curves before we convert it to VespActions, or I need create my own patterning tools for the actions.
+I'm thinking that the latter will make more sense but then I also need to think more about how I visualize the Actions.
+I think my only choice here is to create sort of a *Action-visualizer* kind of the exposePath-tool that I have now.
+Note to myself on how this looks:

+1. **Bundle up a set of actions** - for example 4 extrudes and one z-pin.
+2. **Use pattern tool to pattern the actions**
+3. **Send action list to solver** - moves between the actions are added and final visualization is shown.
+4. **Convert to gcode**

+Quick note on this topic: What would an Action bundle look like?
+Would it ever make sense to bundle together a sequence of Actions.
+And should this have a *bundle-solver*?
+Also quick note on solvers in general.
+I can make different solvers for different objectives.
+For example one Solver could solve for quick printing, another solver could solve with some type of sorting (or does sorting happen before solving)?
+How are solvers used in for example Houdini?
+Or in Kangeroo?
+When and how could a user customize a solver?